* Not a rare disease

 - The Genetic Alliance is an international coalition comprised of more than 600 advocacy, research and health care organizations representing millions of individuals with genetic conditions.
 Click on the link to view information on this topic.

 - Genetics Home Reference (GHR) contains information on Down syndrome.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - March of Dimes has a factsheet on Down syndrome.